CPHS/OPHS Glossary of Terms

 Information about behavior that occurs in a context in which an individual

-place, as well as information which has been provided for specific
+as well as information which has been provided for specific purposes

-purposes by an individual and which the individual can reasonably
+by an individual and which the individual can reasonably expect will

 Prohibited Conduct: